SwampChicken/Active_Directory_SOC_Detection_Lab/Analytics/alerts.md

 | table _time, host, User, Image, CommandLine, ParentImage
 ```

-Monitors for reconneissance commands that are typically used by attackers immediately after gaining acccess.
+Monitors for reconnaissance commands that are typically used by attackers immediately after gaining acccess.

 ## Identity or Group Modification